Moombai/fend-project-memory-game/README.md

 ## Instructions

-This game can be initialized by cloning and opening the index.html page in your browser.
+This game can be played by cloning the project and opening the index.html page in your browser.

 ## Dependencies

-* The project uses features from ES2015 which are supported in mordern browsers.
+* The project uses features from ES2015 which are supported in mordern browsers
 * [MomentJS](https://momentjs.com/) has been used to manage time in the project